About the Prize

 Standards & Commitments

-- From year to year, The Bergman Prize book series aims to reflect the variousness of what is possible in poetry.
+- From year to year, The Changes Book Prize book series aims to reflect the variousness of what is possible in poetry.
 To that end, we are committed to publishing work from the widest possible range ofpractices and perspectives.

 - Criteria for selecting a winning manuscript are broad; the judge and first readers do not screen submissions with a preference for any particular “style” or type of poetry, and emphatically are not looking for work that bears an affinity to their own.

-- The Bergman Prize is administered in accordance with the Code of Ethics developed by the Community of Literary Magazines and Presses (CLMP).
+- The Changes Book Prize is administered in accordance with the Code of Ethics developed by the Community of Literary Magazines and Presses (CLMP).
 The judge will use an anonymous review process to select the winning manuscript.

 - Submissions must be original poetry manuscripts written in the English language.
 Poems published in print or online periodicals, anthologies, or chapbooks may be included, but the manuscript itself must be unpublished.
 Translations and works by multiple authors are not accepted.